Tuesday, March 13, 2012

 Wicca.

-As my days as a freshman continued on, I found myself spending more and more time in the school library.
-This place of free and unbiased learning was my personal sanctuary against a rather aggressive attacks (yes both physical and mental) against anyone who thought outside the box.
-Because I didn't want to push the poor gay kid down the stairs, because I actually wanted to know a girl before anything else happened, because I wouldn't "pray" to a God I really didn't believe in, I was a bad person.
+As days passed, I found myself spending more and more time in the school's library.
+This rather small but open place of free and unbiased learning was my personal sanctuary against a rather aggressive attacks (yes both physical and mental) against anyone who thought outside the box.
+It was a place where I could go to learn things for myself, without anyone bothering me or throwing out some unneeded religious context.
+From here I could be protected from the world.
+From here I didn't have to fear.
+All because I didn't want to push the poor gay kid down the stairs, because I actually wanted to know a girl before anything else happened, because I wouldn't "pray" to a God I really didn't believe in...

-Because of this, and with special thanks to Jen and Gabbi, I was given a proper opportunity to study Wicca beyond such concepts of "OMG FIREBALL SPELL!" and "I WANT TO FLY A BROOM".
-After a full year passed, I learned Pagans where not green skinned women but a flourishing natural earth based faith, they where the old ways reborn.
+As the winter waned, and I grew close to people with a brain, I was given a proper opportunity to study Wicca beyond such concepts of "OMG FIREBALL SPELL!" and "I WANT TO FLY A BROOM".
+I learned Pagans where not green skinned women but a flourishing natural earth based faith, I learned that Wicca was the old ways reborn.
 I learned of the God and Goddess, both of whom had nothing to do with Satan.
+I learned of their love, their connection to nature, and how all things shared in it.
+I learned of how we where all brothers and sisters in life, and how religion shouldn't divide us.
 After a full year of proper learning and studying, I was able to officially take on Wicca by my second year of High school.

 I bore the pentacle and I bore it with pride.